CM-IV/CM-IV/README.md

 Hello there!
 My name is Charlie and I am fascinated with Computer Science.

+I am interested in web development particularly involving JS.
+I also like to program in C/C++.

 - 🔭 I’m currently working on my Bachelors in Computer Science
 - 🌱 I’m currently learning Software Engineering